-Realizing vision based on the understanding of business prospect high-quality dialogue and deepen our understanding of customers to tackle their essential issues and provide appropriate proposals.
+Realizing vision based on the understanding of business prospect

+In working alongside our customers, we place the utmost importance on dialogue.
+The relationship of trust built between Hokkoku Bank and its customers is based on many years of communication.
+We engage in high-quality dialogue and deepen our understanding of customers to tackle their essential issues and provide appropriate proposals.
 Repeated discussions enable us to make proposals on the true issues that customers are not even aware of, and we can be highly effective.
-Because the effects can be guite visible, customers' satisfaction levels also rise, making us better positioned to provide consulting work on multiple issues on an ongoing basis.
+Because the effects can be quite visible, customers' satisfaction levels also rise, making us better positioned to provide consulting work on multiple issues on an ongoing basis.